Mausoleum of Augustus: Restoration

 The neglect of the mausoleum—closed to the public, overgrown with vegetation, and used as a dumping ground for litter—attracted criticism, especially after the opening of the Ara Pacis museum across the street in 2006.
 A plan to restore the mausoleum in time for the 2000th anniversary of Augustus's death in 2014 failed due to funding shortfalls.

 In January 2017, Italian authorities announced a €6 million grant from Telecom Italia for a comprehensive restoration of the Mausoleum of Augustus, allowing it to open to the public for the first time since the 1970s.
 The Mausoleum was slated for a full restoration incorporating a multimedia exhibition of modern and ancient Rome projected on the interior walls of the structure to be completed by April 2019.
 The schedule was not met, shifting the deadline to early 2021.
 The costs expanded to €11 million, although this was partially offset by additional grants from Telecom Italia's successor Gruppo TIM.

 The mausoleum opened to visitors in 2021, although additional restoration—including the central cylinder housing Augustus' burial chamber—was left undone, scheduled for completion in 2022.
-The projected date for the mausoleum's reopening has been varied, and currently the mausoleum has been temporarily closed since June 6th, 2022 to allow for redevelopment of Piazza Augusto Imperatore to progress.
+The projected date for the mausoleum's reopening has been varied, and currently the mausoleum has been temporarily closed since June 6, 2022 to allow for redevelopment of Piazza Augusto Imperatore to progress.
+A new museum layout is being designed by Dutch architect Rem Koolhaas and partly financed by the Bvlgari Group.
+The work is expected to be completed by the end of 2026.